mp-se/kegmon2/docs/_sources/building.rst.txt

 If you are using the Lolin 2.4" display and their cable the connection is simple.
 But if you are using another display then i recommend to buy the lolin cable and then cut / solder the other end to your display.

-The following displays are currently supported:
+The following display builds are currently supported:

-* ILI9341 based displays (240x320) - Lolin 2.4
+* ILI9341-based displays (240 x 320), with or without an SD card.
+* ILI9488-based displays (480 x 320), with an SD card.

+Use the firmware binary that matches the TFT controller and wiring.
+The ILI9341 Lolin 2.4-inch display is the reference configuration described here.